State Converter Installation Guidelines

 A vehicle is a California Emissions Certified model if the Vehicle Emissions Control Information (VECI) label references: California, 50-State, CARB or ARB.
 This is vital information if regulations in your state mandate replacement converters be CARB compliant.

 Step 4 – Locate the Engine Family Number.

 The EFN, also referred to as the Engine Family Number, Emission Family Number or Test Group Number, is prominently located on the Vehicle Emission Control Information label, along with other important emissions specifications.
 This information is vital when looking up parts in the application catalog, to ensure proper fit and when navigating state-mandated aftermarket replacement converter regulations.

 All OBD applications in the Walker® CalCat® CARB-compliant catalog reference an EFN.
 Be sure to verify your EFN to avoid misapplication of the replacement catalytic converter.
 If the label is missing, it is necessary to contact the OE dealer for the information, or to order a new Emission Control Information Label.

 Determining the proper replacement converter for a particular vehicle takes a little research.
-The Walker CalCat catalog will specifically indicate which converters are legal for use in California and on which vehicle models they can be installed.
+The Walker® CalCat® catalog specifically indicates which converters are legal for use in California and on which vehicle models they can be installed.

-- The replacement converter is installed in the same location as the OE converter (the front face location will be within three inches compared to the OE).
+The replacement converter is installed in the same location as the OE converter (the front face location will be within 3" compared to the OE).

-- The installer must file and maintain a copy of all documentation for a period of at least four years from the date of installation.
+The installer must file and maintain a copy of all documentation for a period of at least 4 years from the date of installation.